 Career assessment and a flexible plan can help

 Much has changed since the last time you stopped to reflect upon your life’s direction.
 By now you know there’s no perfect job, but still you hope to find meaning and personal growth at work.

 We lead clients through a process of discovery that is useful in career changes and job transition, and also essential to leadership development and performance enhancement.
 Analyzing your past performance can reveal patterns of achievement, satisfaction, and discontent.
 Discussing the challenges you face today can accelerate your learning.

 Figuring out how to choose among imperfect but useful options helps you apply what you’ve learned, and keeps your career moving forward.
 All career assessment engagements will include a review of the following four components of career satisfaction: values, interests, motivated skills, and style.
-We utilize the following tools to help you explore: MBTI© Steps I & II, Strong Interest Inventory, Kerwin Values Survey, Dr. Mark Savickas’ Career Construction Interview, Appreciative Inquiry, LinkedIn, O*Net, Targeting the Right Career by Kate Wendleton, and Dr. John Krumboltz’ Career Happenstance Theory.
+We utilize the following tools to help you explore: MBTI© Steps I & II, Strong Interest Inventory, Kerwin Values Survey, Dr. Mark Savickas’ Career Construction Interview, Appreciative Inquiry, LinkedIn, O*Net, Working Identity by Herminia Ibarra, Designing Your Life by Bill Burnett and Dave Evans, and Dr. John Krumboltz’ Career Happenstance Theory.